KoolTeck/alx-system_engineering-devops/0x02-shell_redirections/README.md

-__Shell Redirections__
+__Shell Redirectionss__

-This folder consists of solutions to the basic input/output redirections in shell
+This folder consists of solutions to the basic input/output _redirections_ in shell like:

+find

+sort

+less etc.